kurt-liao/back-to-top/README.md

 # Back To Top

-A chrome extension that inject a back-to-top button in every websites.
+A chrome extension that inject a back-to-top button in every web page.

-## Important
+## ❗Important

 The source is release, but the extension is still review by Google.
-For the reason, you can clone this repo and load unpacked extension in **chrome://extensions**
+For the reason, you can clone this repo and load unpacked extension in **chrome://extensions** and use it locally.

 ## Motivation

 Sometimes when I reading some articles from some web, there's no back-to-top button for me to scroll top instantly.
-For the inconvenient reason, I create this extension that inject a back-to-top button for you if the page has scrollbar.
+For the inconvenient reason, I create this extension that inject a back-to-top button if the page has scrollbar.

 ## TODOs